 How I Use PhET in My Classes

-Currently, I am teaching a chemistry class to a group of high school students in a local home-school cooperative.
+Currently, I am teaching chemistry to high school students.
 In a perfect world, I’d have several days a week to teach these students.
-In actuality I only get one 50 minute class per week.
+In actuality I only get one 60 minute class per week.
 PhET is an excellent resource to supplement our class time.
 Here are some examples of PhET simulations that I have encouraged my students to explore at home.

 In the Build an Atom activity, students build the given atom by adding protons, neutrons, and electrons to the empty atom template.
 To complete this activity, students must practice retrieving information from the periodic table, understanding which numbers correspond to the element’s atomic number, atomic mass, and net charge.
 Additionally, students must recall where each of the subatomic particles belong.

 In this example, students need to remember that an atomic number of 1 indicates that this hydrogen atom has one proton in the nucleus.
 The fact that the atomic mass is 1 signifies that it has no neutrons.
 The net charge of -1 indicates that the element has one more negatively-charged electron than positively-charged proton.
 Since the student already knows the atom has one proton, this means that the atom must have two electrons.
 Both electrons reside in the electron orbital closest to the nucleus.